Prince Royce (album)

 Prince Royce is the debut studio album by American singer-songwriter Prince Royce; it was released on March 2, 2010, through Top Stop Music.
-The production was handled primarily by Andrés Hidalgo, with other contributions made by Sergio George (who also served as the album's executive producer), George Meña, Bastiany, Gregory "Greko" Rojo and Nápoles.
+The production was handled primarily by Andrés Hidalgo, with other contributions made by Sergio George (who also served as the album's executive producer), Eduardo Aguilar, George Meña, Bastiany, Gregory "Greko" Rojo and Nápoles.
 All songs were co-produced by Prince Royce and D'Lesly Lora.

 In the United States, the album was a commercial success.
 Upon its US release, it debuted at number 16 on the Billboard Top Latin Albums chart.
 It eventually reached number one on both the US Billboard Tropical Albums and Top Latin Albums charts and was the best-selling Latin album of 2011 in the United States.
 It also peaked at number 77 on the all-genre Billboard 200 albums chart.
 In October 2011, Prince Royce was certified 3× Platinum (Latin field) in the United States by the Recording Industry Association of America (RIAA) and in 2020 it was certified 10× Platinum.

 The album was also a commercial success in Chile, where it was certified 2× Platinum by the International Federation of the Phonographic Industry of Chile (IFPI Chile).
 The album was supported by four singles: "Stand By Me", "Corazón Sin Cara", "El Amor Que Perdimos" and "Mi Última Carta".
 The second single, "Corazón Sin Cara", reached number one on the Billboard Hot Latin Songs chart in the US, where it was the best-performing Latin song of 2011.